 I was born in a small town in Argentina and moved to the U.S. right before starting high school.
 In high school I began to learn French, and my love for the language eventually turned into a major in college, along with Psychology.
 My experience with tutoring began in 2010 when I was working towards earning my undergraduate degrees.
 I began to tutor university students in Spanish and French as well as some Psychology and Social Work courses.
 I also worked in a French immersion preschool and studied abroad for a summer while I was a student.
 After graduating, I moved to France for eight months to teach English at two elementary schools.
 I moved to Chicago in September 2014 and I'm ready to continue teaching and tutoring foreign languages!

-University of Missouri-Columbia - BA, Psychology, French
+Undergraduate Degree: University of Missouri-Columbia - Bachelor in Arts, Psychology, French

 ACT Composite: 30

 ACT Reading: 33

 What might you do in a typical first session with a student?

 In a first session, I would address areas where the student feels he/she is struggling.
 I would also ask about learning styles and personal preferences so I can tailor the sessions to the student's needs!